tjblaette/getitd/README.md

-                        (potentially) present at the 5' end of the supplied reverse reads, 5' of the gene-specific primer sequence (default GTCTCGTGGGCTCGGAGATGTGTATAAGAGACAGA) -technology {Illumina,454}
+                        (potentially) present at the 5' end of the supplied reverse reads, 5' of the gene-specific primer sequence (default GTCTCGTGGGCTCGGAGATGTGTATAAGAGACAGA) -plot_coverage PLOT_COVERAGE
+                        If True, plot read coverage across the reference to 'coverage.png' in the respective output folder
+                        (default False)
+  -technology {Illumina,454}
                         Sequencing technology used, options are '454' or 'Illumina' (default).
 '454' sets